mahamshahid18/docs-test/Angular Readme/Readme.md

 		<script src="scripts/app.js"></script>
 	</head>
 ```
-> The link to app.js needs to be included at the very end of the head tag
+> The link to app.js needs to be included at the very end of the head tag, after the SDK references have been added

 ### 8. Initializing the Angular App
 You need to initialize your app and the controller associated with your view inside your `index.html` file.
 Do so like: